 Can I afford an investment property?

 Cash flow after tax Year 1$0 Year 5$0 Year 10$0 Year 30$0

-It sounds easy enough, but it’s important to understand that investing in property isn’t a guaranteed ticket to make money.
-As with any other investment, you should ensure you understand how to manage your portfolio effectively in order to reach your financial goals.
+As with any other investment vehicle, you should ensure you understand the pros and cons of property investing to manage your portfolio effectively and reach your financial goals.

+Can I afford an investment property?